srrcanpolat/arm_project/README.md

 # ROS Robot Arm Project (Work in Progress)
-This project is a work in progress and made for "Robotic Programming with ROS" course.
+This project is a work in progress and made for "Robot Programming with ROS" course.

 At the end of this project, it is aimed to control a robot arm simulated on Gazebo with a web interface.